In this article, we will discuss two approaches to building real estate blockchain projects.

 You have now deployed your smart contract onto the Ethereum mainnet.
 For the Lisk approach only, you need to separately integrate your contracts with your app.
 Check this YouTube video from the Lisk team for instructions.

-Blockchain Real Estate Platform development 2nd approach: Ethereum DApp
+Real Estate Blockchain Based Platform development 2nd approach: Ethereum DApp

 The 2nd approach involves creating an Ethereum DApp (decentralized app).
 You will need to create an ERC 20 crypto token too.
 ERC 20 is a well-known Ethereum standard.
 Most crypto wallets can handle ERC 20 tokens.